dinbrca/email-templating-guide/README.md

 ![Image](https://github.com/dinbrca/email-templating-guide/raw/master/ol2016-vertical-allowed-1366%20(2).png)

 ### Hrefs / Anchors / Links:
-- use `border="0"` on images and hrefs or else you will get blue or black borders over images as stated in (see picture of the problem): https://litmus.com/blog/prevent-borders-linked-images
+- use `border="0"` on images that are wrapped within hrefs or else you will get blue or black borders over images as stated in (see picture of the problem): https://litmus.com/blog/prevent-borders-linked-images
 ![Image](https://github.com/dinbrca/email-templating-guide/raw/master/ol2000-vertical-allowed-1366.png)

 ### Paragraphs (`<p>`):